val123456/Dockerized-rtlamr-to-SQLite/README.md

 -rw-r--r-- 1 pi pi 6.6M Jan 25 11:31 raw_output.json
 ```

 Data is stored in SQLite.
 The schema in SQL form is contained in [docs/schema](docs/schema.md).
+Note the meter IDs are used in the table names.
+The documentation here shows my meter IDs.